Stipend and Expectations

 There are 72 stipends available total: 36 for each workshop session.
 Stipends are awarded on a competitive basis (see How to Apply).

-Educators who are selected to participate in a workshop session and officially accept their place by April 3, 2020, will receive a $1,200 stipend on the final day of their workshop session (Friday) to help offset the cost of traveling and attending the workshop.
+Educators who are selected to participate in a workshop session and officially accept their place by April 2, 2021, will be mailed a $1,300 stipend on the final day of their workshop session (Friday) to help offset the cost of attending the workshop.
 Stipends are taxable.

-Project participants who accept an award are expected to remain during the entire week-long workshop session and to participate fully as professionals in all project activities.
+Project participants who accept an award are expected to fully participate online during the entire week-long workshop session and to participate fully as professionals in all project activities.
 Participants who do not complete the full tenure of the workshop will receive a reduced stipend.
+Participants will be required to have webcams and microphones to participate.
+Attendance during synchronous activities will be monitored via video and through assessments for asynchronous activities.

 Principles of Civility for NEH Workshops